caseyg/CooperUnion.info/index.md

 ---

-### 5. Read [The Alumni Pioneer](http://www.notnicemusic.com/Cassandra/cooper.html) by Barry Drogin <sup><abbr title="Electrical Engineering">EE</abbr> '83</sup>
+### 5. Browse [The Alumni Pioneer](http://www.notnicemusic.com/Cassandra/cooper.html) by Barry Drogin <sup><abbr title="Electrical Engineering">EE</abbr> '83</sup>

-An eccentric and obsessive collection of news and analyses put together by an Alumnus of the School of Engineering.
+A collection of news and analyses put together by an Alumnus of the School of Engineering.
 A good resource for those looking to deep dive into the school's financial mysteries.

-Barry also put together a [multi-part video guide to Cooper's financial crisis](http://tinyurl.com/canbgkt) that serves as a good primer to the situation.
+Highlights include Barry's [multi-part video guide to Cooper's financial crisis](http://tinyurl.com/canbgkt), and the site's section of [comics and infographics](http://demonofdebt.com) by Matt Arnold<sup><abbr title="School of Architecture">AR</abbr> '82</sup>.

 ---